elcamilet/ssh-connect/README.md

 - **Real-time updates**:
   - Saved changes in the configuration file are automatically reflected in the view.

+- **Custom Shell configuration**:
+  - You can specify your custom shell (zsh, bash, fish, ...) in the configuration file.

 ## Screenshots
 ![Configuration file](https://raw.githubusercontent.com/elcamilet/ssh-connect/refs/heads/master/readme_config.png)